 Lea joined Watsi on March 12th, 2013.
-Six years ago, Lea joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Lea's most recent donation supported Immaculate, a 32-year-old from Uganda, to fund a thyroidectomy and continue with her dream of returning to school.
+Seven years ago, Lea joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Lea's most recent donation supported Myo, a 22-year-old young man from Burma, to fund heart surgery.

 Immaculate is 32-year-old homemaker and a mother of one child, who is three years old.
 Her husband graduated from the university recently with a degree in engineering, but is unfortunately struggling to find a job.
 One year ago, Immaculate began to experience troubling symptoms including neck swelling, breathing problems, darkening skin, and weight loss.
 She visited a national hospital in the capital city of Uganda where several tests were performed, along with a scan of her neck, and she was eventually diagnosed with multinodular goiter.
 Unfortunately, she had difficulty scheduling the surgery because the hospital was overwhelmed with COVID-19 patients.
 She was prescribed medication, but requires surgery to treat her condition and to prevent her symptoms from worsening.
 Our medical partner, African Mission Healthcare (AMH), is helping Immaculate receive treatment.
 She is scheduled to undergo a thyroidectomy on August 10th at AMH's care center, where surgeons will remove all or part of her thyroid gland.
 Now, she and her family need help to fund this $333 procedure.
 Immaculate shared, “I pray for a successful surgery to reduce the condition's effects.
 I hope to return to school given my husband’s support but in my current condition, it may be difficult for me.”